ivan-demchenko/job-seekr-app/README.md

 # job-seekr-app

 This app was born during my job search.
 If you're looking for a job, I hope you'll find something quickly.

+## What this app does?

+Currently, it is a simple application tracker.
+You can:

+- Add a company and a position you applied to
+- Add interviews for an applicaton
+- Export your applications and interviews as a PDF

+More features are planned.

 ## How to run it?